Art Literacy FAQ

 How does the schedule for the classroom presentation get set up?

 The teacher provides three to four options that fit the class’s schedule.
 Then the team gets together and chooses a date/time that will work best for everyone.
 You provide those dates to the coordinator, and then your time is placed on the master calendar.

 What happens in the evening training session?

 - General information and notices about Art Literacy.

-- A longer presentation about the artist, with specific information about the Element and the Principle that we’ll focus on for this month.
+- A longer presentation about the artist, with specific information about the Elements and the Principle that we’ll focus on for this month.

 - The opportunity to discuss the artist and ideas to foster student enthusiasm about the art this month